 The most time-efficient way of travelling along the coast is to fly from Melbourne to Sydney and then from Sydney to the Gold Coast, or to other various destinations along the coast such as Ballina (Byron Bay) and Cairns depending on your travel plans.
-The cheapest way of travelling along the coast would be to either catch public transport or drive with both options allowing a flexible itinerary and greater control over where you stop and how long you stop.
+The cheapest way of travelling along the coast is catching public transport or driving, with both options allowing a flexible itinerary and greater control over where you stop and how long you stop.

 Flying around the east coast of Australia

 East coast Australia encompasses three states - Victoria, New South Wales, and Queensland - all of which have significant airports to fly in and out of, making travelling between the destinations extremely easy.
 Some of the more popular airports to fly into include Melbourne International Airport (Tullamarine, MEL), Sydney Kingsford Smith International Airport (SYD), Brisbane Airport (BNE), Gold Coast Airport (OOL), Coffs Harbour Airport (CFS), Whitsunday Airport (Airlie Beach, WSY), and Cairns Airport (CNS).

 There are also plenty of other smaller airports located across the three states but they don't offer the same number of flights and at the same level of frequency as the major airports do, making it more convenient to fly into one of them to continue your east coast adventure.